FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

 [Download the slides here TBD](https://github.com/FAIR-by-Design-Methodology/IDCC24workshop/raw/main/resources/02%20Skills4EOSC/Skills4EOSC-IDCCworkshop_FAIR-by-Design_Methodology.pptx){:download}

+## Learning objectives

+Upon completing this module the learner should be able to:

+- understand the elements of the learning unit plan
+- develop the instructors kit

 ## Learning Unit Plan

 To ensure rich learning experience it is imperative to develop a learning unit plan.
 This document incorporates all aspects that should lead to a high quality learning experience as it defines the plan on how to use teaching methods and the learning content together with activities to achieve the defined learning objectives.